gabrie30/ghorg/README.md

 > When running ghorg a second time, all local changes in your *_ghorg directory will be overwritten by whats on GitHub.
 If you are working out of this directory, make sure you rename it before running a second time otherwise all of you changes will be lost.

 ## Supported Providers
-- github
+- GitHub
-- gitlab
+- GitLab
-- bitbucket (see bitbucket setup)
+- Bitbucket (see bitbucket setup)

 > The terminology used in ghorg is that of GitHub, mainly orgs/repos.
 GitLab and BitBucket use different terminology.
 There is a handy chart thanks to GitLab that translates terminology [here](https://about.gitlab.com/images/blogimages/gitlab-terminology.png)